 We’ve collated the latest web security statistics to help you keep up to date on the most dangerous web-based threats your organization is facing.

 There’s no denying that the internet is an integral part of modern life.
-Every minute, we as a population send 190 million emails, make 4.1 million Google searches, and download 400,000 apps.
+Every minute, we as a population send 197.6 million emails, spend 1.6 million dollars online, and download almost 415,000 apps.
 However, while our ever-increasing use of the internet provides us with endless communication, learning and technological opportunities, it also makes us vulnerable to a whole wealth of web-based threats.

 We’ve pulled together the most recent web security statistics from around the world to help illustrate the breadth and severity of the threats facing your organization.
 These stats come from third-party surveys and reports, and we’ll be updating them as new research emerges to help you stay on top of the latest figures.